Wähle deine Reisedaten, um einen Preis zu sehen

 Highlights

-• This ethical sanctuary provides a safe haven for Marmosets, Sugar Gliders, Tamarins, Capuchins, Galagos and a Lemur.
+• A safe haven for rescued Marmosets, Sugar Gliders, Tamarins, Capuchins, Squirrel Monkeys, Galagos and a Lemur.
 With so many animals in need of care, we welcome dedicated volunteers to help.

 • Assist with food preparation and design enrichment activities for the primates, placing them in enclosures to stimulate their minds and prevent boredom in captivity which can lead to depression

 • Monitor the primates during feeding time to ensure they are healthy and free from illness.
-Assist in administering medication, caring for sick monkeys, and supporting new rescues that may arrive.
+Assist in administering medication, caring for sick wildlife, and supporting new rescues that may arrive.

 • In your free time, enjoy a variety of activities, including shark diving, wildlife safaris, local markets, historical tours, Zulu cultural shows, horse-riding and relaxing on stunning golden beaches.